Is there proof that Kidpower actually works?

 Studies Show that Kidpower Programs Improve Participant’s Safety Skills Knowledge

 Kidpower programs have been studied independently as well as undergoing frequent review to ensure that they align with evidence-based prevention and positive child/youth development best practices.
 In addition to regular participant evaluations, Kidpower programs have undergone multiple formal research studies and evaluations by independent evaluation professionals in the US, Canada, and New Zealand.
 We continue to conduct evaluation studies in order to ensure that our services accomplish our objectives, have lasting impact for our participants, and maintain a high level of quality as we grow.

-Most recently, a well-documented article, Empowering children with safety-skills: An evaluation of the Kidpower Everyday Safety-Skills Program, was published in the September 2014 issue of academic journal Children and Youth Services Review, with full public access as long as the study title, journal,and authors are cited.
+A well-documented article, Empowering children with safety-skills: An evaluation of the Kidpower Everyday Safety-Skills Program, was published in the September 2014 issue of academic journal Children and Youth Services Review, with full public access as long as the study title, journal,and authors are cited.
 Authors are: Assistant Professor Alaina Brenick, Phd, of the University of Connecticut, Julie Shattuck of Shattuck Applied Research and Evaluation, Alice Donlanc, Shinchieh Duhd, Professor Eileen L. Zurbriggen, Phd, of the University of California at Santa Cruz.

 The article includes a thorough literature review demonstrating how the Kidpower program “uses best practices in victimization risk-reduction and prevention” and an independent analysis of the findings of the “The Effects of the Kidpower Everyday Safety Skills on Third Grade Children” demonstrating the effectiveness of the Kidpower program in teaching safety skills to children.